Usf132/SignLens/README.md

 **From predictions to sentences.** Live video predicts every frame, and single frames can be noisy.
 A stabilizer sits between raw predictions and the sentence builder, so a gesture is only accepted once it's stable and confident enough — not on every frame's raw guess.

-**From sentences to speech.** The finished sentence is passed to **ElevenLabs** for text-to-speech, and the whole thing is wrapped in a **Streamlit** app — taking SignLens from research notebooks to a usable sign → text → speech pipeline.
+**From sentences to speech.** The finished sentence is passed to **ElevenLabs** for text-to-speech, and the whole thing is wrapped in a **Streamlit** app — taking Signify from research notebooks to a usable sign → text → speech pipeline.

 ---